Continuous-Flow Data-Rate-Aware CNN Inference on FPGA: Introduction

 One solution to reach a full utilization of the hardware units in \acp{CNN} is to buffer data and share resources~\cite{tridgell2019unrolling, Zhenyu19MT}.
 In~\cite{tridgell2019unrolling}, word- and bit-serial adders were used for layers with a reduced data rate.
 This adaptation of the adders to the data rate reduces the hardware costs and ensures that the hardware is fully utilized.
 However, it does not scale further to larger networks.

-\B{Another approach proposed in} \cite{main_ref} \B{considers a} pixel-after-pixel architecture that is tailored to the data rate of the neural network. \B{In this approach}, input data is fetched and then sorted into a buffer structure to allow the calculation of the current output of the layer.
-However, fetching and sorting the input data \B{results in more overhead and requires more} resources.
+Another approach proposed in \cite{main_ref} considers a pixel-after-pixel architecture that is tailored to the data rate of the neural network.

+In this approach, input data is fetched and then sorted into a buffer structure to allow the calculation of the current output of the layer.
+However, fetching and sorting the input data results in more overhead and requires more resources.

-\B{ In this work, we present a new paradigm for the design of CNNs that consists of designing a circuit that processes data in a continuous flow.
-This means that the data rates and the number of components at the CNN stages are adjusted to the amount of data that is processed.
-Likewise, idle times are removed by multiplexing parallel streams to obtain a smaller number of streams with valid data during most of the time.
-This results in a smaller number of resources in the CNN and a higher utilization of them, which is close to 100\%.
+In this work, we present a new paradigm for the design of CNN accelerators that consists of an architecture that processes data in a continuous flow.
+A continuous flow architecture is able to process a continuous stream of data at a predefined input data rate while the arithmetic units are matched such that they never have idle times or a lack of data.
+This means that every arithmetic unit is computing every clock cycle.
+Internal and output data rates are derived from the CNN model parameters.
+The architecture allows to process data close to where the data is produced which keeps buffer sizes low.
+This results in a higher utilization and thereby a smaller number of resources.
 In the context of the state-of-the-art, this approach bridges the gap between stream and unrolled architectures by permitting designs with different degrees of parallelization.
-The main contributions of this paper are: \begin{itemize} \item A new paradigm for the design of continuous flow CNNs with different degrees of parallelization, covering the gap between stream and unrolled architectures. \item A thorough analysis of CNN layers from the point of view of achieving continuous flow and reducing idle times, together with the explanation on how to connect multiple layers in a CNN for continuous flow. \item An analysis of the complexity of the CNN layers depending on the parallelization. \item The proposed approach has the possibility of designing CNNs with different data rates and has high scalability. \item An automatic tool to implement continuous-flow CNNs. \item A comparison to the state-of-the-art showing significant improvements in terms of resources, mainly lookup tables (LUTs). \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item A new paradigm for the design of continuous flow CNNs with different degrees of parallelization, covering the gap between stream and unrolled architectures. \item A thorough analysis of CNN layers with respect to achieving continuous flow and minimizing idle times, including the explanation for interconnecting multiple layers for continuous flow, as well as an analysis of layer complexity depending on the parallelization. \end{itemize}

 The paper is organized as follows.
 In Section~\ref{sec:Background}, we review the main previous concepts about CNNs.
 In Section~\ref{sec:ContFlow}, we analyze the layers in CNNs from the point of view of continuous flow.
 In Section~\ref{sec:interleaving}, we explain how to build an entire continuous-flow CNN by combining different layers.
 In Section~\ref{sec:Comparison}, we analyze the complexity of the CNN in terms of hardware resources.
 In Section~\ref{sec:CommonCNNs}, we compare our designs to the fully parallel implementation of common CNN models.
 In Section~\ref{sec:Synthesis}, we present experimental results on FPGAs and compare them to the state-of-the-art.
 Finally, in Section~\ref{sec:Conclusions}, we summarize the main conclusions of the paper.